SpeciesConservationLandscapes/task_hii_power/README.md

 ## What does this task do?

 This task calculates the (unitless) "influence" of power on the terrestrial surface as one of the key drivers for a combined [Human Influence Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum).
 "Influence" is a pressure score based on the intensity of electricity usage as measured by "Night Time Lights" datasets.
-An inter-calibrated nighttime lights dataset with values ranging from 0 - 63 is transformed to a pressure score of 0 - 10 using equal interval quantiles, calculated from the earliest available image (1992).
+An inter-calibrated nighttime lights dataset with values ranging from 0 - 63 is transformed to a pressure score of 0 - 10 using equal interval quantiles, calculated from the earliest available image (1992) using the `quantile_calc` function in `input_preprocess.py`.
 These are:

  ```
  quantiles = {